dnelson86/arepo/documentation/source/snapshotformat.md

 Format 1 is organized in blocks, each holding information about all particles for a specific property.
-The first block is the header, containing global informmation about the particle set.
+The first block is the header, containing global information about the particle set.
 Within the other blocks, particles are ordered according to their particle type.

 For a more detailed description of this file format, see the GADGET-2 user